Jake’s first day at kindergarten saw him stomp in with his fists clenched tight by his sides.

 Not only does it directly help individual children, the early years teachers and educators get knowledge and skills they can continue to apply in their classrooms for the rest of their working lives.

-Will you donate this Christmas to help make 2021 the beginning of a better life for the most vulnerable of our littlest children?
+Will you donate to help make 2021 the beginning of a better life for the most vulnerable of our littlest children?

 NB: For privacy reasons we have changed the name and details of the child referred to in this story.
 But all these situations did and continue to happen.
 Please donate today if you can help traumatised children recover.